-DRA Growth and Income Fund VII, LLC as of 12/31/12
+DRA Growth and Income Fund VII, LLC as of 12/31/13

-DRA Growth and Income Fund VII ("DRA VII") is a continuation of DRA Advisors' series of private, close-ended funds focused on making value-added real estate investments.
+DRA Growth and Income Fund VII ("DRA VII") is a continuation of DRA Advisors' series of private, closed-end funds focused on making value-added real estate investments.
 As such, the Partnership will make direct investments in institutional level properties located in the United States that are in need of pre-leased development, lease-up, or rehabilitation.
 The Partnership will consider office, retail, multifamily, and industrial properties with a minimum value of \$20.0 million, using up to 70% leverage.
 Potential investments may be structured as portfolios or single-assets and may consist of property or partnership recapitalizations, outright acquisitions, REIT privatizations, or joint ventures.

-During 2012, the Partnership invested a total of \$486.4 million in 13 new investments.
+During 2013, the Partnership invested a total of \$313.5 million in 18 new investments.
+During the same period, the portfolio realized over \$60 million in current income from the portfolio.